2 Days in Berlin: The Best Things to Do

 If you’re not too burnt out from Berlin’s dark history, then make a stop at the Topographie des Terrors.
 This outdoor museum is meaningfully located right on the site of the headquarters of the former SS Gestapo.
 The building was destroyed during the war.
 The permanent exhibit covers life in Berlin under the cruelty of the Third Reich.

-Time to take a break from the intense history lessons of the day!
+We’re almost done our first day out of our 2 days in Berlin.
+So it’s officially time to take a break from the intense history lessons of the day!
 Berlin’s evenings also promise fun and excitement.
 For example, the clubs are absolutely legendary and definitely worth a visit if you’re interested.

 Where will you spend your first night?
 Well…